awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

 + none
 + snappy
 'data\_cleansing\_enabled'='true / false’
 This property sets whether data handling is on for the table\.
 When 'data\_cleansing\_enabled' is set to true, data handling is on for the table\.
 When 'data\_cleansing\_enabled' is set to false, data handling is off for the table\.
-Following is a list of the table–level data handling properites controlled by this property:
+Following is a list of the table–level data handling properties controlled by this property:
++ column\_count\_mismatch\_handling
 + invalid\_char\_handling
++ numeric\_overflow\_handling
 + replacement\_char
 + surplus\_char\_handling
-+ numeric\_overflow\_handling
 For examples, see [Data handling examples](r_CREATE_EXTERNAL_TABLE_examples.md#r_CREATE_EXTERNAL_TABLE_examples-data-handling)\.
 'invalid\_char\_handling'='*value*'
 Specifies the action to perform when query results contain invalid UTF\-8 character values\.
 You can specify the following actions: